Juliocesar-sec/Network-Porifolio/Firewall/Ufw/Readme.md

 **Enable the firewall:**

+This command activates UFW and starts enforcing all configured firewall rules on the system.

 ```bash
 sudo ufw enable
 ```
+Once enabled, incoming and outgoing traffic will be filtered according to the active rule set.

 **Disable the firewall:**

+This command completely disables UFW and stops firewall rule enforcement.
 ```bash
 sudo ufw disable
 ```
+Disabling the firewall removes active protections, so it should only be done intentionally and with awareness of the security implications.

 **Check status:**

+This command displays the current firewall state together with active rules and configuration details.
 ```bash
 sudo ufw status verbose
 ```
+The verbose mode provides additional information such as:

+Default policies
+Active logging state
+Allowed or blocked ports
+Direction of traffic rules
+Interface-specific configurations

+This is one of the most useful commands for verifying whether the firewall is configured correctly.

 ## 🔐 Recommended Initial Configuration